-Our consolidated financial statements have been prepared assuming that we will continue as a going concern.
+Our financial statements have been prepared assuming that we will continue as a going concern.

-We have an accumulated deficit of \$254.4 million as of December 31, 2023 and a net loss of approximately \$46.8 million for the year ended December 31, 2023 and have not generated significant revenue or positive cash flows from operations.
+We have an accumulated deficit of \$287.2 million as of December 31, 2024 and a net loss of approximately \$34.3 million for the year ended December 31, 2024 and have not generated significant revenue or positive cash flows from operations.
 We expect to incur significant expenses and continued losses from operations for the foreseeable future.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we ramp up operations in our in-house bioanalytic, process development and manufacturing facility in San Antonio, TX.
-Our audited financial statements for the fiscal year ended December 31, 2023 were prepared under the assumption that we will continue as a going concern; however, we have incurred significant losses from operations to date and we expect our expenses to increase in connection with our ongoing activities.
+Our audited financial statements for the fiscal year ended December 31, 2024 were prepared under the assumption that we will continue as a going concern; however, we have incurred significant losses from operations to date and we expect our expenses to increase in connection with our ongoing activities.
 These factors raise substantial doubt about our ability to continue as a going concern for one year after the financial statements are issued.
-Our auditors also included an explanatory paragraph in its report on our financial statements as of and for the year ended December 31, 2023 with respect to this uncertainty.
+Our auditor also included an explanatory paragraph in its report on our financial statements as of and for the year ended December 31, 2024 with respect to this uncertainty.
 There can be no assurance that funding will be available on acceptable terms on a timely basis, or at all.
 The various ways that we could raise capital carry potential risks.
 Any additional sources of financing will likely involve the issuance of our equity securities, which will have a dilutive effect on our stockholders.
 Any debt financing, if available, may involve restrictive covenants that may impact our ability to conduct our business.
 If we raise funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our technologies or tests or grant licenses on terms that are not favorable to us.
-If we do not succeed in raising additional funds on acceptable terms or at all, we may be unable to develop any new product candidates that we acquire.
 As such, we cannot conclude that such plans will be effectively implemented within one year after the date that the financial statements included in this Annual Report are filed with the SEC and there is uncertainty regarding our ability to maintain liquidity sufficient to operate our business effectively, which raises substantial doubt about our ability to continue as a going concern.

-We have incurred net losses every year since our inception and expect to continue to incur increased expenses and generate operating losses and experience negative cash flows and it is uncertain whether we will achieve profitability.
+We have incurred net losses every year since our inception and expect to continue to generate operating losses and it is uncertain whether we will achieve profitability.

-For the years ended December 31, 2023 and 2022, we incurred a net loss of \$46.8 million and \$43.9 million, respectively.
-We have an accumulated deficit of \$254.4 million through December 31, 2023.
+For the years ended December 31, 2024 and 2023, we incurred a net loss of \$34.3 million and \$46.8 million, respectively.
+We have an accumulated deficit of \$287.2 million through December 31, 2024.
 We expect to continue to incur operating losses until such time, if ever, as we are able to achieve sufficient levels of revenue from operations.
-As stated above, we do not anticipate generating significant revenue from sales of our products for several years or from our manufacturing facility until such time as it is fully operational and operating at full capacity.
-Our ability to achieve profitability will depend on us successfully as a CDMO and market acceptance of our services and our capacity to develop, introduce and sell our services to our targeted markets.
+As stated above, we do not anticipate generating significant revenue from our manufacturing facility until such time as it is fully operational and operating at full capacity.
+Our ability to achieve profitability will depend on us successfully scaling up as a CDMO, market acceptance of our services, and our capacity to develop, introduce and sell our services to our targeted markets.
 Furthermore, there can be no assurance that we generate sufficient revenue from manufacturing services to support the expenses anticipated to be incurred by the manufacturing facility.
 Accordingly, the extent of future losses and the time required to achieve profitability, if ever, cannot be predicted at this point.

 Even if we succeed in generating revenue as a CDMO, we expect to incur substantial losses for the foreseeable future and may never become profitable.
-We also expect to continue to incur significant operating expenses and anticipate that our expenses will increase substantially in the foreseeable future as we:
+We also expect to continue to incur significant operating expenses and anticipate that our expenses will increase substantially in the foreseeable future as we implement additional internal systems and infrastructure and hire additional personnel.